CMSgov/ab2d-sample-client-powershell/README.md

    # If you only want claims data updated or filed after a specific date use the $SINCE parameter
    $SINCE=2020-02-13T00:00:00.000-05:00

+   # If you only want claims data updated or filed before a specific date use the $UNTIL parameter
+   $UNTIL=2024-02-13T00:00:00.000-05:00
    ```

    *Production FHIR R4 (replace {variable} with your settings, for FHIR STU3, replace v2 with v1 in `AB2D_API_URL`):*